 The TSE Undergraduate Research Internship is for students entering their 4th year of study in a Major in the TSE to work on a full-time paid research project for a period up to 16 weeks during the summer, generally as part of their Honours Thesis project.
 As many as three internships will be available in subsequent years.

 ECO Canada and the TSE have partnered to provide a mentorship opportunity to final-year students in the following programs:

 - BSc (Honours) Ecological Restoration

-- BSc (Honours) Sustainable Agriculture and Food Systems
+- BA/ BSc (Honours) Sustainable Agriculture and Food Systems

 For more information, please contact Jenna Snelgrove

 Health and Safety training programs, including 'Science Safety' for working in labs, can be found on the Trent University Health and Safety page.